 Montauk Point Lighthouse was automated in 1987, shortly after its bivalve Fresnel lens was replaced by a DCB-224 optic consisting of two revolving twenty-four-inch drums.
 The Montauk Historical Society signed a lease for the lighthouse on April 1, 1987, and opened it as a museum just over a month later on May 23.
 The oldest lighthouse in New York was fortunate to have virtually no gap between the removal of Coast Guard personnel and the takeover by the historical society.

 In 1998 1999, International Chimney Corporation, which has restored and moved several lighthouses in the United States, carried out a three-phase restoration of Montauk Point Lighthouse at a cost of over $500,000.
 During the first phase, all of the metal decking atop the lighthouse was repaired.
 The exterior of the lighthouse was the focus of phase two, which saw several of the towers limestone blocks repaired and a lime-rich mortar used to repoint the tower.
 In phase three, workers repointed the interior of the tower, and repaired and restored the towers windows.
 Finally, the exterior of the tower was blasted with baking soda to remove paint and fungus, and the lighthouse then received two coats of Modac paint.

 Some lighthouse fans believe that if you can only visit one lighthouse in the U.S., this one would make a good choice.
-The view from atop Montauk Point Lighthouse is outstanding, and the old, two-story keepers dwelling is filled with an outstanding collection of various maritime and lighthouse objects, including the bivalve Fresnel lens removed in 1987 and several other smaller Fresnel lenses.
+The view from atop Montauk Point Lighthouse is outstanding, and the old, two-story keepers dwelling is filled with an outstanding collection of various maritime and lighthouse objects, including the several Fresnel lenses.